 It’s hard to know if you’re making progress unless you have data and measurements to be able to tell for sure.

 Determine how engaged your employees are by carrying out a benchmarking survey.
-Develop your internal communications strategy around the results with outcomes that you can measure both quantitatively and qualitatively.
+Develop your internal communications strategy around the results with outcomes that you can measure both quantitatively and qualitatively after communicating with your manufacturing employees.
 Future engagement surveys can determine if there is an improvement as well as other outcomes, for example lower staff turnover or improved safety rates.

 3. Determine if there are any weaknesses you need to address